janeczku/buildroot/board/hardkernel/odroidc2/readme.txt

     +-- sdcard.img
     `-- u-boot.bin

+For community based configuration:

+    output/images/
+    +-- Image
+    +-- uImage			   [2]
+    +-- boot.scr                   [1]
+    +-- boot.vfat
+    +-- meson-gxbb-odroidc2.dtb
+    +-- rootfs.ext2
+    +-- rootfs.ext4
+    +-- rootfs.tar
+    +-- sdcard.img
+    +-- uboot-odc2.img		   [3]
+    `-- u-boot.bin

 [1] This is the ODROID-C2 configuration file used in u-boot.
+[2] This is the ODROID-C2 kernel image file which will be booted.
+[3] This is the ODROID-C2 signed u-boot image which will be used.

 How to write the SD card or eMMC
 ================================